VisualNeuroscience-UH/CxSystem/docs/parallelism.rst

 Transferring the Results
 .........................

 Usually clusters have an option to send users an email when the job is finished and users can transfer the results to their local machine.
-CxSystem can do this automatically: When a batch job is submitted, beside generating several Slurm files, CxSystem creates a _tmp_checker_data file.
+CxSystem can do this automatically: When a batch job is submitted, besides generating several Slurm files, CxSystem creates a _tmp_checker_data file.
 This file, which contains information about the current cluster batch job, will be used to check the status of the results in the cluster.
 If the results are ready, they will be copied to the local result folder.
 This task can be done by directly running cluster_run.py.